lbl-srg/ctrl-flow-dev/server/src/parser/README.md

 # Modelica-JSON Parser

+This document outlines the structure and strategy of the modelica-json parser.
+The parser generates a normalized data set containing nodes of information about modelica-templates

 ## Modelica-JSON and Parser Strategy

 Modelica-JSON is a complete representation of the modelica grammar.
 The linkage parser is narrowly focused on extracting information relevant to modelica templates, and generating a format consumable by the front-end (FE) interpreter.